A posteriori error estimates for the virtual element method: A posteriori error analysis

 For the face residual, we start by extending $\edgeresid$ into $\edgepatch$ through a constant prolongation in the direction normal to the face $s$, yielding $\edgeresid \in \P{\edgepatch}{\k} \subset V_h^{\edgepatch} := V_h^{\E^+} \cup V_h^{\E^-}$ with $\E^+ \cap \E^- = \edge$.
 Then,~\eqref{eq:residualEquation} gives

 Arguing as before and using Lemma~\ref{lem:bubEdge}, we find that

 Applying Lemma~\ref{lem:bubEdge} again, using the bound for the element residual, and multiplying by $h_s^{1/2}$, we obtain

-Using Assumption \ref{ass:meshReg} and putting these bounds together completes the proof. \end{proof}
+Using Assumption~\ref{ass:meshReg} and putting these bounds together completes the proof. \end{proof}

 This local lower bound then immediately provides a corresponding global lower bound, by simply summing the local estimates over the whole of $\Th$.

-Theorem~\ref{thm:localLowerBound} and triangle inequality, also provide us with the following lower bound on the error between the solution $\u$ and the projected virtual element solution $\Po{\k} \uh$. \begin{corollary}[Lower bound for the projected solution] Let $\estimator^{\E}, \stabest^{\E}$ and $\dataest^{\E}$ be defined as in Theorem~\ref{thm:reliability}.
+Furthermore, Theorem~\ref{thm:localLowerBound} and triangle inequality also provide us with the following lower bound on the error between the solution $\u$ and the projected virtual element solution $\Po{\k} \uh$. \begin{corollary}[Lower bound for the projected solution] Let $\estimator^{\E}, \stabest^{\E}$ and $\dataest^{\E}$ be defined as in Theorem~\ref{thm:reliability}.
 Then,

 where $\elpatch := \{\E' \in \Th : \mu_{\spacedim-1}(\dE' \cap \dE) \neq 0\}$ is the patch consisting of the element $\E$ and its neighbours, and $\mu_{\spacedim-1}$ denotes the $(\spacedim-1)$-dimensional measure. \end{corollary}